mateus-cortiano/poker-eval/README.md

 #

   I ultimately gave up this project because of performance issues.
+  Since this is my first real python project I'm just leaving it on GitHub for the memories.
-  Python is just too slow, and there are other libraries that are already fast and reliable. my goal is to rewrite this in C or C++.
+  Python is just too slow, and there are other libraries that are already fast and reliable.
+  My goal is to rewrite this in C or C++.